Excel IF Function

 - value_if_false - [optional] The value to return when logical_test evaluates to FALSE.

-In the example shown, we want to assign either "Pass" or "Fail" based on a test score.
+In the example shown above, we want to assign either "Pass" or "Fail" based on a test score.
 A passing score is 70 or higher.
 The formula in D6, copied down, is:

 Translation: If the value in C6 is greater than or equal to 70, return "Pass".
 Otherwise, return "Fail".